ziqni-tech/ziqni-admin-sdks/java/docs/InstantWinsApi.md

         OAuth2.setAccessToken("YOUR ACCESS TOKEN");

         InstantWinsApi apiInstance = new InstantWinsApi(defaultClient);
-        List<CreateInstantWinRequest> body = Arrays.asList(); // List<CreateInstantWinRequest> | Create Products in the Ziqni database.
-An array can contain a maximum of 10,000 products in one request try {
+        List<CreateInstantWinRequest> body = Arrays.asList(); // List<CreateInstantWinRequest> | Create Instant wins in the Ziqni database.
+An array can contain a maximum of 10,000 instant wins in one request try {
             CompletableFuture<ModelApiResponse> result = apiInstance.createInstantWins(body);
             System.out.println(result.get());